List of Sunday Night Football results (2006–present): 2016

 2016 marked the first-ever tie on NBC Sunday Night Football, which occurred in week 7, when the Seattle Seahawks and Arizona Cardinals tied at 6–6.
 That game became the lowest scoring SNF on NBC game (12 points) and the first tie in any primetime NFL game since November 23, 1997, when the New York Giants and Washington Redskins tied at 7–7 on ESPN Sunday Night Football.
 Due to NBC having the rights to the second half of the Thursday Night Football package, NBC Sports gave Al Michaels a "Bye week", giving him 3 games off: Green Bay Packers–Washington Redskins, Pittsburgh Steelers–Indianapolis Colts (Thanksgiving), and Kansas City Chiefs-Denver Broncos.
 Mike Tirico replaced him for three games, with Cris Collinsworth still doing the color commentary.

 The AFC Divisional Playoff game between the Pittsburgh Steelers and the Kansas City Chiefs was originally scheduled to kickoff at 1:05 ET, but due to stormy weather in the Kansas City area, the NFL moved the kickoff time to 8:20 ET.

+The Thursday games on this list are separate from the Thursday Night Football package NBC had the rights to at the time, which did not include the Kickoff Game or Thanksgiving, both of which take place on Thursdays.
+2016 was the first of two NFL seasons for Thursday Night Football games to air on NBC.